ntno-o/nargestayefi.github.io/_posts/2023-12-27-Post-DjangoProject.md

 ## STEP1

-thinking of an idea qbout what we can do with django according to our current knowledge
+thinking of an idea about what we can do with django according to our current knowledge
 <br>
 my idea then was a website in which sellers can submit data about their stores like name, type of the store, address, telephone number, and finally opening/closing hours;
 and purchasers can search whether a store is open at a specific time of the day.